hossamhamzahm/TimeTable-Maker/README.md

 >**Disclaimer** This program was written before but with very bad complexity O(N^6) where n is the number of courses.
-I refactored the algorithm to use backtracking instead of many nested for loops which results in a better complexity O(!N).
+I refactored the algorithm to use backtracking instead of many nested for loops which results in a better complexity O(!6).